jzipkin1812/Gravity_Switch/README.md

 # Changelog
 ## Version 1.7 (6/10/2025):
 * World F added.
-Only F-1 is implemented.
-Have fun!
 * New graphics features added.
 * Small bugfix related to coin collisions fixed.
 * Resizers added.
-(Press S to use in editor)
+* Stones added.

 ## Version 1.6 (6/8/2025):
 * Remembered that this project still exists.
 * Fixed file paths so that the program works for all operating systems and you don't have to run from src.